-I want to make it clear that this post is just for fun, and teaching your baby to catch a ball at a young age does not guarantee them an MLB contract in the future 🙂
+I want to make it clear that this post is just for fun, and teaching your toddler to catch a ball at a young age does not guarantee them an MLB contract in the future 🙂

-And another disclaimer: like any activity, all babies and toddlers develop skills at different ages (no matter how much work you put into it).
-Your little one may start catching earlier or later than 16 months – either way, don’t get discouraged or have any expectations — just have fun with it!
+And another disclaimer: like any activity, all toddlers develop skills at different ages (no matter how much work you put into it).
+Your little one may start catching earlier or much later than 16 months – either way, don’t get discouraged or have any expectations — just have fun with it!

 - What Skills Are Needed To Catch A Ball

-- Developing Hand-Eye Coordination In Babies
+- Developing Hand-Eye Coordination In Babies and Toddlers

-- Developing Hand Control and Strength in Babies
+- Developing Hand Control and Strength

 - My Big Catching Tip